-Cyber security would not exist if there were no such thing as vulnerabilities.
+Cyber security would not exist if there were no such thing as a vulnerability.

 In fact, I believe that we can trace all cyber security functions back to addressing specific vulnerabilities.